Academic mode

 Moot court

-Student Mode for competitive moot court preparation — memorials, issues, oral argument, and document bundles
+Academic Mode for competitive moot preparation — issues, memorials, oral argument, research, and document bundles

 Moot court is a specialised workspace inside 8rney for law students participating in competitive moot court competitions.
 It provides a structured environment for every stage of moot preparation — from issue framing to memorial drafting to oral argument practice.